ihdia/docvisor/README.md

 ![gif showing text selection in ocr](gifs/textSelectionExample.gif)

+Gif depicting the Text2Image mapping using the Text Selection feature provided in OCR layout of the DocVisor tool.

 **Image to Text Selection:** The user can select a sub-portion of the image, and the corresponding substring in the predicted text of models having attentions gets highlighted.

 ![gif showing Image selection in ocr](gifs/ImageSelectionExample.gif)

+Gif depicting the Image2Text mapping using the Image Selection feature provided in OCR layout of the DocVisor tool.

 # Fully Automatic Layout